Reaching Nature Connection: Storytelling

 What to Expect

 The Earthaven community is off-grid, which means it sources its electricity from the sun (via solar panels) and water (via two small hydropower stations).
 It’s very easy to unplug once you arrive, because most cell phones don’t get reception in the forest.
 (Landline phones are available in the Council Hall for short phone calls or emergencies).
 The springs and creeks that traverse the land help welcome and invite you into the flow of what is happening in this serene forested setting.
 Being at Earthaven offers a balance between comfort and adventure.

 Several accommodation options are available for attendees on the land and in the surrounding area.

-Camping: Camping is included in the cost of the conference.
-Participants can camp in the forested Earthaven campground.
+Camping: Participants can camp in the forested Earthaven campground.
 Most campground sites are designed for two-person tents; some can accommodate larger tents.
-Several RV spots (no hookups) are also available.
-The campground offers drinking water, a tarp-covered kitchen with propane burners for cooking and heating water, and an outhouse with a composting toilet and hand wash station.
+Several Camper Van or RV spots (no hookups) are also available.
+The campground offers drinking water, a tarp-covered kitchen with propane burners for cooking and heating water, and an outhouse with a composting toilet and hand washing station.
 A flush toilet is available in the Council Hall nearby.

 Private Indoor Lodging: Provided by Earthaven community members, options range from solitary huts and cabins to private rooms in a community member’s home.
 Although the spaces may differ, all are simple, hand-built ecospaces that will have at least a bed and a composting toilet nearby.
 Some spaces will be centrally located, while some will be within a 5–15 minute walk of the village center.
 An outdoor shower in the campground will be available if your accommodations do not have their own shower.
 Please indicate your choice in your registration and online shopping cart.